What Is a Power of Attorney & Why Do You Need One?

 The person you name as your agent should be trustworthy, responsible, and capable of acting in your best interest.
 You can name backup agents in case your first choice is unavailable.

-At Haugen Law Firm, we believe that a strong estate plan does more than distribute assets—it protects your life, your values, and your family.
-Powers of Attorney are a vital part of that protection.
-Whether you’re creating a plan from scratch or updating an old one, we’re here to help you make confident, informed decisions.
+A strong estate plan does more than distribute assets; it protects your life, values, and family.
+Whether you're creating a plan from scratch or updating an old one, contact Haugen Law Firm, P.C. at (972) 460-6798 or visit our contact page for guidance.

 Categories: